 Candidate experience affects both the sides; the evolution of best practices, therefore, includes gaining insights in to ways the candidate as well as the recruiter/employer views the hiring process.

-- Tracking and communicating candidate progress: Candidates are always eager to understand the progress their candidature has made.
+Candidates are always eager to understand the progress their candidature has made.
 Recruitment processes are generally compared to funnels, through which candidates are expected to progress to the next level till the time a decision is made – to hire or not.
 Similarly, candidates look for information regarding the different stages of the recruitment process and how far she has been able to go.
 The insights are sought in two main areas – which stage of the recruitment process are they at and updates as and when they occur.
 Recruiting organizations can substantially improve Candidate Experience by instituting a fair and transparent mechanism which makes communication with candidates a seamless experience.
-This can take the form of automatic emails sent to candidates’ after each stage, or through a web-link associated with the ‘Careers’ section where the candidate applied initially
+This can take the form of automatic emails sent to candidates’ after each stage, or through a web-link associated with the ‘Careers’ section where the candidate applied initially.

-- Investing in mobile to improve engagement: On the rise since the past few years, mobile recruiting has come a long way.
+On the rise since the past few years, mobile recruiting has come a long way.
 2019 will be the year when talent acquisition teams make it one of their key investment themes.
 Recruiting through the mobile platform is on the rise today aided by simplified application process and seamless back-end integration with candidate tracking systems.
 As per a Monster research, almost 60% of all job searches are done on mobile.
 It is safe to assume that mobile recruiting has reached mainstream adoption.
 Thus, it is important for companies to invest in user-friendly, easy-to-use systems which are equipped with ‘easy apply’ options.
 On the other side, employers can gain useful insights from the metrics – career site visits on mobile and other platforms to gauge the effectiveness of the platforms and also to inform spending strategy going forward.

-- Candidate feedback need not be at the end of process: Continuous feedback forms the basis for superlative candidate experience and is treated as a key differentiator of high performance teams.
+Continuous feedback forms the basis for superlative candidate experience and is treated as a key differentiator of high performance teams.
 However, it has been seen that most of the talent acquisition teams generally send out feedback questionnaires/links at the end of the recruitment process when a candidate has been hired.
 As per North American Talent Board’s Candidate Experience Awards Benchmark Research Program for 2018, as high as 35.7% of the 130,000 job seekers surveyed indicated that feedback is sought from them only after the hiring decision has been made, as opposed to 19.5% of the candidates being asked for feedback after the interview but before they are hired.
 Talent acquisition teams are realizing the importance of communication and feedback loops which facilitates better candidate experience.

-- Proactive engagement on social media helps: Social media is a double-edged sword and its increasing role in shaping the future of recruitment and employer branding makes it an important consideration for talent acquisition teams.
+Social media is a double-edged sword and its increasing role in shaping the future of recruitment and employer branding makes it an important consideration for talent acquisition teams.
 Managing the content on social media is becoming more challenging as employers and potential candidates are seeking more engagement on these platforms.
 Negative candidate experience can erode transparency, trust and the brand value of an organization if not handled proactively.
 Despite best efforts, there will be cases where the feedback vis-a-vis the recruitment process may not be charitable and this has the potential to go out of hand.
 It can result in keeping off potential candidates, hit the rating of the employer page or may result in loss of referrals.
 In such cases employers need to constantly seek feedback, curate the responses, engage with the candidates and take corrective actions.
 Continuous and open exchange of feedback, opinions, and ideas can lead to better awareness which can positively affect candidate experience.

-- Testimonials, the more the better: Candidates browse through company pages and the careers sections looking for job information and news.
+Candidates browse through company pages and the careers sections looking for job information and news.
 While employers can improve user experience on their careers page by incorporating marketing best practices, today’s job seekers are also keeping their ears to the ground to pick up sentiments from other candidates and peers.
 Marketing content such as employee testimonials instil confidence in the minds of the applicants and help elicit their interest for jobs.
 On the other hand, employers also benefit by augmenting their ‘Brand Story’ by extending it to the realm of recruitment and staffing.

 Capturing data points